BloxdioCannoli/antiinterrupt/TOOL.md

+# The tool
+> [!Important]
-This is in BETA and I've copied it directly from my world code.
+> This is in BETA and I've copied it directly from my world code.

 ```js
 toLoad = [71, 37, -20];